-Formatt Hitech has a reputation for making very high-quality filters, but I hadn’t tried them before.
-I’m impressed, and as the weather becomes more photogenic in coming months I’m looking forward to exploring the possibilities of this system even more.
+Formatt Hitech has a reputation for making very high-quality filters, but I hadn't tried them before.
+I'm impressed, and as the weather becomes more photogenic in coming months I'm looking forward to exploring the possibilities of this system even more.
 The 4-stop ND filter is a useful practical filter.
 The graduated ND filter is quite subtle but definitely has some effect for darkening skies.
-And the polarizer is a useful addition that is in some ways more convenient to use than a traditional screw-on circular polarizer if you’re already using the Formatt Hitech mounting system.
-My three favorite things about the kit is that the ND filters are, indeed, exceptionally neutral; that the glass filters are sturdy and strong with reduced risk of them snapping; and the thought that has gone into the holder system.
+And the polarizer is a useful addition that is in some ways more convenient to use than a traditional screw-on circular polarizer if you're already using the Formatt Hitech mounting system.
+My three favorite things about the kit are that the ND filters are, indeed, exceptionally neutral; that the glass filters are sturdy and strong with reduced risk of them snapping; and the thought that has gone into the holder system.
 It all adds up to a top-shelf filter kit particularly suited to landscape photographers and travel photographers.

 You can find the Formatt Hitech Firecrest Patrick Di Fruscia 100mm Signature Edition Pro Essentials Kit with 100mm Firecrest Filter Holder at B&H Photo for $399.